netboxlabs/netbox-proxmox-automation/README.md

   - set virtual machines to Offline in NetBox
   - stop and remove virtual machines in Proxmox based on NetBox VMs that are in an Offline state
   - update netbox-dns plugin for each virtual machine (if enabled)
-  - remove unused virtual machine objects in Netbox
+  - remove non-existent virtual machine objects in Netbox
 - Creating and deleting virtual machines, in NetBox, will both update virtual machine state in Proxmox *and* update your DNS, if your DNS implementation is supported by this automation.

 While you should be able to use your Linux distribution of choice with this automation, due to the uncertain future of RHEL-derived Linuxes, *only* Ubuntu/Debian cloud images (cloud-init) are supported for the time being.